Power couple Zooey Zephyr and Erin Reed are spreading hope to fellow transgender people

 Largely unknown just a few months ago, the two women now rate among the most prominent figures in the world of LGBTQ+ advocacy.
 They’ve appeared at dozens of events, including the GLAAD Media Awards in New York City in May.
 People lined up to meet them after speaking in Florida, Ohio and Los Angeles, and even recognized them during their recent trip to Glacier National Park.
 Documentary film crews follow them around.
 They recently rubbed elbows at a bar in the nation’s capital with Transportation Secretary Pete Buttigieg and his husband, Chasten, during Pride festivities.

+Their rise in prominence has also made them a lightning rod for criticism and vitriol that’s emblematic of the larger divisions around LGBTQ+ issues in the United States.
+Debates rage in statehouses over any number of related issues — whether transgender girls should be allowed to compete in female sports, if parents have a right to know when their children start going by a gender identity at school or if young children should be banned from taking hormone blockers.

-Zephyr, a Democrat, surged into the spotlight this spring when she was silenced by her Republican colleagues in the Montana Legislature after she refused to apologize for saying some lawmakers would have blood on their hands for supporting a ban on gender-affirming health care for trans youths.
+Zephyr, a Democrat, surged into the spotlight this spring when she was silenced by her Republican colleagues in the Montana Legislature after she refused to apologize for saying some lawmakers would have blood on their hands for supporting a ban on gender-affirming health for youth.
+GOP state leaders called her words “hateful rhetoric” and condemned her for leading a protest with supporters that brought a legislative session to a temporary halt.

+A conservative caucus also repeatedly and deliberately referred to Zephyr with masculine pronouns while also suggesting her actions were “nothing more than an ego trip.”

 “The question I’ve been asked a thousand, thousand times is, ‘Are you OK?
 How are you holding up?’”
 Zephyr said at Missoula Pride in June.
 “I can say honestly with all my heart, I have a lightness in the work and a joy and hope that I have not felt in a long time.”